salatmehl/salatmehl/README.md

 ### Hi there 👋
-I'm Elena.

-I'm a communications professional turned digital marketing analyst | based in Hamburg, Germany.
+I'm Elena, a digital marketing analyst | based in Hamburg, Germany.

 Currently on a mission to help companies thrive in the ever-evolving digital landscape by leveraging technology.
 Let's collaborate on GitHub and make data-driven marketing magic happen!